TonyGermaneri/canvas-datagrid/tutorials/canvasDatagrid.md

 Note: When setting data via the web component data attribute or innerHTML attribute, only string data can be passed.

+Note: When you pass string data into the web component and the `grid.type` is set to the default: `application/x-canvas-datagrid` it will become set to `application/json+x-canvas-datagrid` to parse the string data.
+If `grid.type` has been changed, the parser it was changed to will be used instead.

 Schema
 ------